-The text of the company's annual report on form 10-K for the fiscal year ended March 31, 2020 (excluding exhibits), as filed with the Securities and Exchange Commission, is included herein.
+The text of the company's annual report on form 10-K for the fiscal year ended March 31, 2021 (excluding exhibits), as filed with the Securities and Exchange Commission, is included herein.

-This letter contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding: our future strategy, plans and prospects; expectations for future Grid revenue growth; our diversified customer base for D-VAR products; backlog; orders; our belief that fiscal 2020 will be a breakout year for VVO; expected higher volume VVO shipments; a possible second REG project in Chicago; timing of hardware delivery and energization of the first REG system for ComEd; our relationships with Doosan and Inox; our global supply chain; and transforming our company into what we expect to be a more sustainable and diversified business.
+This letter contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding: our future strategy, plans and prospects; predictable revenue streams; the expected effects and benefits of our acquisitions of NEPSI and Neeltran; our strategic priorities; expectations for future Grid revenue growth; our relationships with Doosan and Inox; expectations regarding the Indian wind market; diversifying our Grid business; our belief regarding opportunities that the energization and operation of the first REG system in Chicago could provide; our global supply chain; and executing our strategy of delivering a more sustainable and diversified business.
 Factors that could cause actual results to differ materially from those indicated by such forward-looking statements include but are not limited to the important factors discussed under the caption "Risk Factors" in Part 1.
-Item 1A of our Form 10-K for the fiscal year ended March 31, 2020, which are included in this Annual Report.
+Item 1A of our Form 10-K for the fiscal year ended March 31, 2021, which are included in this Annual Report.
 The forward-looking statements contained in this letter represent management's estimates as of the date of this letter.
 While we may elect to update such forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.
 These forward-looking statements should not be relied upon as representing our views as of any date subsequent to the date of this letter.